python/mypy/mypyc/doc/introduction.rst

 normal Python code.
 You can use interpreted Python during development, with familiar and fast workflows.

-**Runtime type safety.** Mypyc protects you from segfaults and memory corruption.
+**Runtime type safety.** Mypyc partially protects you from segfaults and memory corruption (see :ref:`free-threading` for limitations).
 Any unexpected runtime type safety violation is a bug in mypyc.
 Runtime values are checked against type annotations.
 (Without mypyc, type annotations are ignored at runtime.)

 **Find errors statically.** Mypyc uses mypy for static type checking that helps catch many bugs.